lizbradley/PHETS/docs/source/index.rst

 ``BaseTrajectory``, where all cropping, windowing, and normalization is handled.

 ``PH`` holds the ``Filtration`` class, which is initialized from a ``Trajectory`` and a dict of filtration parameters.
-Filtration moves, persistence diagrams, and persistence rank functions are created by calling the respective methods of the Filtration class.
+Filtration movies, persistence diagrams, and persistence rank functions are created by calling the respective methods of the Filtration class.